 What does PRRI do?

-• Engages experts in public health, disease modeling, pandemic development and control, medical research, economics and business, sustainable development, law, communications, and other disciplines from the greater Columbia community and beyond to help promote and derive innovative strategies to deal with this global threat.
+• Engaged experts in public health, disease modeling, pandemic development and control, medical research, economics and business, sustainable development, law, communications, and other disciplines from the greater Columbia community and beyond to help promote and derive innovative strategies to deal with this global threat.

 Our Partnerships